Before you apply...

 - Detailed programme structure, including full list of options and elective papers

-- Syllabus details for all modules with relevance to any paper at ACCA’s Fundamentals level
+- Syllabus details for all modules with relevance to any exams at ACCA’s Applied Skills and Applied Knowledge levels

-- Pilot/live examination papers for all modules with relevance to any paper at the Fundamentals level
+- Pilot/live examination papers for all modules with relevance to any paper at the Applied Skills and Applied Knowldege levels

 - Where appropriate, a copy of the articulation/franchise agreement between the awarding body, and the educational institution that is delivering the programme.